 Collaborative projects, public speaking, and volunteerism: Nat assisted in producing the Open/Closed Forum on Vacant Property in 2011 and 2012 with NextSTL.
 Nat spoke at Rust Belt to Artist Belt: At The Crossroads in 2012, at 1871 in Chicago in 2014 on crowdfunding, real estate, and financial innovation, and at his alma mater Grinnell College on entrepreneurship and the liberal arts.
 While at Southwest Housing, Nat managed an extensive platform for outreach and has also volunteered with Detroiters Working for Environmental Justice and the Detroit Climate Action Collaborative to help develop their Sustainable Homes and Neighborhoods Toolkit, Pingree Manufacturing / Detroit Boots on the Ground, an apparel manufacturing and veterans empowerment social enterprise, various USGBC chapters, the Chicago Passive House Alliance, and various community cycling advocacy groups in St. Louis, Chicago, Detroit, and Windsor.

-Nat has formal technical training in energy efficiency from BPI (residential retrofits, insulation analysis), RESNET (HERS rating), and PHIUS (Passive House design and modeling in WUFI and THERM).
+Nat has formal technical training in energy efficiency from BPI (residential retrofits, insulation analysis), RESNET (HERS ratings), and PHIUS (Passive House design and modeling in WUFI and THERM).
 Nat also has obtained extensive sustainability education from the US Green Building Council and its affiliates (in which he previously held LEED accreditation).